Without Blood: Premise

+The story revolves around Nina, who survived a war only to discover that her trauma fuels her quest for revenge years later against those who hurt her.

 Production

 In June 2022, it was revealed that Angelina Jolie would direct and write an adaptation based on the book titled Without Blood by Alessandro Baricco.
-Salma Hayek, Demián Bichir, and Juan Minujín were cast in the lead roles as Nina, Tito, and Salinas.
-Jolie's elder sons Maddox and Pax also joined the cast.
+Salma Hayek, Demián Bichir, and Juan Minujín were cast in the lead roles as Nina, Tito and Salinas.
+Jolie's elder sons Maddox and Pax were members of the crew in the assistant director department.
 Principal photography began around June in Apulia and Basilicata.

 Release

 The film premiered at the 2024 Toronto International Film Festival.
 The film was released in Italy on April 10, 2025.
-Film was nominated for Cinema for Peace Dove for The Most Valuable Film of The Year in 2025.

-Critical reception
+The film was released in the United States on September 18, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 7 critics, indicating "mixed or average" reviews.

 IndieWire found the film mediocre, suffering from a "lack of dramatic shape" but with "good intentions", giving it a "C" grade.
 The Wrap called it "a film with its heart in the right place yet only a faint pulse", writing "Not only does the film's conclusion then feel quite rushed, it's hard to say that everything that preceded it was patient enough either.
 The story Jolie is seeking to tell in Without Blood is certainly one worth telling, it's just a shame this isn’t the film to do it successfully."
 Similarly, The Hollywood Reporter stated that the film "plays it safe" and "the story ultimately seems too thin to bear the weight of its themes."

 Baricco praised the film, saying that he saw "the characters I had imagined come to life.
 It was amazing.
 Meeting Angelina, her talent, her courage, and her gentle strength, has been a privilege for me.
 The beauty of the film preserves much of what is so special about her."